openhwgroup/cv32e40p/docs/source/intro.rst

 CV32E40P is a 4-stage in-order 32-bit RISC-V
 processor core.
-The ISA of CV32E40P has been extended to support multiple additional instructions including hardware loops, post-increment load and store instructions and additional ALU instructions that are not part of the standard RISC-V ISA. :numref:`blockdiagram` shows a block diagram of the core.
+The ISA of CV32E40P has been extended to support multiple additional instructions including hardware loops, post-increment load and store instructions, additional ALU instructions and SIMD instructions that are not part of the standard RISC-V ISA. :numref:`blockdiagram` shows a block diagram of the top level with the core and the FPU.

 .. figure:: ../images/CV32E40P_Block_Diagram.png
    :name: blockdiagram